 You will be turned on your right side from one to two hours after the liver biopsy and will need to remain in bed an additional two to four hours after that.
 Most patients go home after four to six hours of observation.

 You will receive discharge instructions on the day of the test.
 Biopsy results will take 7-10 days to process.
 The physician will discuss biopsy results and treatment in the office.

 If you would like to speak to a nurse regarding your procedure or preparation, or if you need to reschedule your procedure, please call the appropriate number:

 All questions: 215-662-8900

-Please be aware that these instructions apply to patients scheduled for procedures at the Perelman Center for Advanced Medicine and Penn Presbyterian Medical Center.
+These instructions apply to patients scheduled for procedures at the Perelman Center for Advanced Medicine and Penn Presbyterian Medical Center.
 However, your doctor may give you different instructions or procedures.
-If you have any questions about your procedure, please contact your physician at the Digestive & Liver Center.
+If you have questions about your procedure, contact your physician at the Digestive & Liver Center.